 Conventional treatment for anxiety disorders include psychological therapies such as cognitive behavioural therapy (CBT) and applied relaxation, and medication such as some antidepressants and benzodiazepines (NICE, 2007).
 All drug treatments have side effects, and many may cause withdrawal symptoms.

-Acupuncture can be used to effectively treat anxiety by acting on areas of the brain in charge with reducing sensitivity to pain and stress, hence promoting the relaxation response.
-Acupuncture regulates hormones and neurotransmitters that are known to affect our mood and well-being, such as endorphins, serotonin, noradrenaline and dopamine.
+Acupuncture is thought to act on areas of the brain in charge with reducing sensitivity to pain and stress, hence promoting the relaxation response.
+Acupuncture is able to help regulate hormones and neurotransmitters that are known to affect our mood and well-being, such as endorphins, serotonin, noradrenaline and dopamine.

 National Institute for Health and Clinical Excellence (2007): Anxiety: Management of anxiety (panic disorder, with or without agoraphobia, and generalised anxiety disorder) in adults in primary, secondary and community care.